lkiesow/leihs-wiki/Commercial-support.md

 ## Companies and individuals offering commercial support

- * The Zürich University of the Arts.
-Contact person: Nadja Weisskopf
+ * The Zürich University of the Arts supports interests of external customers only if the university has the required resources and as long as the requirement covers the interests of ZHdK - Please create a ticket describing your requirement

 Add yourself to this list by editing this wiki page if you want to offer services around leihs.